awsdocs/aws-proton-administrator-guide/doc_source/template-view.md

 }
 ```

-View a minor version of a service template as shown in the first example command and response\.
+View a minor version of a service template\.

-Command:
+Run the following command:

 ```
-aws proton get-service-template-version --template-name "fargate-service" --major-version "1" --minor-version "0"
+aws proton get-service-template-version \
+    --template-name "fargate-service" \
+    --major-version "1" \
+    --minor-version "0"
 ```

 Response: